teodora-mitova/Manual-Testing-TimeWise-Web-App/README.md

 # Manual Testing Project - TimeWise Web Application

-This repository contains my work of **manually testing TimeWise Web Application**.
+This repository contains my work on **manually testing TimeWise Web Application**.
 The project is completed using a combination of manual testing techniques and test management tools.
-I was testing **basic functionalities of the App**, such as user registration, login, profile editing, task creation and management.
-I have documented around 30 test cases divided in several test scenarios and identified several bugs and issues.
+I was assessing **basic functionalities of the App**, such as user registration, login, profile editing, task creation and management.
+I have documented around 30 test cases divided in different scenarios.
+I identified several bugs and issues.

 ## About the project